Generative AI-enhanced Probabilistic Multi-Fidelity Surrogate Modeling Via Transfer Learning: Introduction

 To address this gap, this study proposes a generative AI–enhanced probabilistic multi-fidelity surrogate modeling framework.
-Our approach is designed in two stages: first, a generative surrogate is pretrained on abundant LF data to learn a foundational probabilistic model; second, the model is fine-tuned using limited HF data via transfer learning, enabling it to capture complex LF--HF relationships.
-The proposed framework employs surjective normalizing flows (NFs), a dimension-reducing variant of flow-based generative models.
+Our approach is designed in two stages: first, a generative surrogate is pretrained on abundant LF data to learn a base probabilistic model; second, theis model is fine-tuned using limited HF data via transfer learning, enabling it to capture complex LF--HF relationships.
+The proposed framework employs surjective normalizing flows (NF), a dimension-reducing variant of flow-based generative models.
 Unlike conventional NF, which are constrained to preserve input dimensionality in the latent space, surjective NF integrates both surjective and bijective layers within a unified neural architecture.
 The surjective layers project high-dimensional responses onto a lower-dimensional latent space, while the bijective layers ensure invertibility where needed, allowing exact density evaluation and tractable likelihood estimation.
-This hybrid property enables surjective NF to effectively handle high-dimensional responses such as time-series data, while providing the ability to train and evaluate the model on time-series data and perform uncertainty quantification.
-The proposed multi-fidelity framework is applied to surrogate modeling of the time-series response of a reinforced concrete slab structure.
+This hybrid property enables surjective NF to effectively handle high-dimensional responses such as time-series data, while providing the ability to train and evaluate the model on time-series data.
+To the best of the authors' knowledge, the use of generative models for probabilistic multi-fidelity surrogate modeling has received limited attention in the existing literature.
+In contrast to most existing deep learning-based multi-fidelity approaches, which are predominantly deterministic, the proposed framework is probabilistic by construction, allowing for direct, principled quantification of predictive uncertainty associated with the use of multi-fidelity data.

+The proposed multi-fidelity framework is applied to surrogate modeling of the time-series response of a rail-sleeper-ballast system and a reinforced concrete slab structure.
 The LF data are generated from a coarse-mesh FE model, whereas the HF data are obtained from a fine-mesh model.
 To evaluate the robustness of the framework, different levels of correlation between LF and HF data, as well as the effect of varying the amount of HF data, are systematically investigated.
 The results demonstrate that the proposed approach achieves efficient, HF-accurate probabilistic response predictions.